sharingcloud/docknv/README.md

 # ...
 Schemas section ...
 ```

-To render the merged Compose file, use the `docknv compose generate` command.
+To render the merged Compose file, use the `docknv schema generate` command.

 ### Use schemas to isolate